cadwiki/cadwiki/WebApplication/BlogApp/wwwroot/posts/How-to-reload-a-.dll-into-AutoCAD.md

 The file is locked by: "AutoCAD Application (35968)"	CadApp
 ```
 **The solution is to create a MSBuild file that can 'bag and tag' every release into a subfolder.**
-The MSBuild file can autoincrement all the AssemblyInfo.vb files and then create a subfolder for you.
+The MSBuild file can autoincrement all the AssemblyInfo.vb files and then create a subfolder.
-If we use DateFormat and AutoIncrement on the build info,
+If I use DateFormat and AutoIncrement on the build info,
 the directory will look something like this on 01/18/2022 after two builds:
 ```
 First, build of the day